The generalized Lefschetz number and loop braid groups: Main result

 is called the \emph{unreduced Burau representation} of the loop braid groups $\LB_n$.
 Moreover, the matrix $R(b)^\pi$ coincides with the image of $R(b)^{\pi_\mu}$ under the homomorphism from $\Lambda_\mu$ to $\mathbb{Z}[t^{\pm1}]$ sending each $t_j$ to $t$.
 Similarly, consider the image of $\bar{R}(b)$ under this homomorphism $\pi$.
 By taking its transpose and then reversing the ordering, that is, using instead the ordered basis $(\tilde{b}_n,\dots,\tilde{b}_1)$, we obtain again the \emph{unreduced Burau matrix}.

 Some classical matrix representations of braid groups have been shown to play an important role in the study of periodic orbits of surface homeomorphisms, see \cite{matsuoka}.
 Our theorem extends this development to a three-dimensional setting.
-Specifically, it demonstrates the importance of representations of loop braid groups in the study of fixed points of elements in $\operatorname{Homeo}(B^3, C)$.
-This result is also noteworthy as it introduces a compelling three-dimensional context, whose algebraic and topological structure is well-established, for exploring its dynamical properties.
+Specifically, it demonstrates the importance of representations of loop braid groups in the study of fixed points of elements in $\operatorname{Homeo}(B^3, C_n)$.
+This result is also noteworthy as it introduces a compelling three-dimensional context for exploring its dynamical properties.

-\begin{remark} Note that if the loop braid is a product only of $\rho_i$ generators, or if its corresponding permutation consists of a single cycle, then our theorem does not provide insight into the linking behavior of the existing fixed points.
-In particular, the only information obtained is that the abelianized generalized Lefschetz number equals $1$, since $-\operatorname{tr}R(b_{f,C})^{\pi_\mu}$ and $\operatorname{tr}\bar{R}(b_{f,C})^{\pi_\mu}$ cancel each other.
-This means that there exists a fixed point with zero linking number with $C$. \end{remark}